SwedbankPay/developer.swedbankpay.com/resources/development-guidelines/index.md

 2. The project’s documentation should be easily accessible in or linked to from the project’s `README` file.
-3. The `README` file and associated documentation should be written in simple [Markdown][markdown] markup so it is easy to correct by anyone simply by using GitHub’s online Markdown editing features.
+3. The `README` file and associated documentation should be written in simple Markdown markup so it is easy to correct by anyone simply by using GitHub’s online Markdown editing features.
 4. How to contribute should be clearly explained in a `CONTRIBUTING` file.
 5. The process of contributing should be as simple as possible.
     1. The project should follow the norm and best practice of the language and environment it is written in.
     2. There should be tests in the project that are easy to get up and running on a developer machine without installing any external services, tools or libraries, unless they are handled by a package manager like NuGet.
     3. Contributed code should be checked by a [continuous integration][continuous-integration] server that labels the status of pull request accordingly.
 If a test fails, the contributor